jeya preethi

 Essentially, if there is a light on then Google Glass is filming you or taking your picture.

-strip club and a bar have already earned cheap publicity by pre-emptively banning Glass, and TechRadar columnist Gary Marshall has had his say, he's also looked at just who fears Google Glass and why.
+A strip club and a bar have already earned cheap publicity by pre-emptively banning Glass, and TechRadar columnist Gary Marshall has had his say, he's also looked at just who fears Google Glass and why.

 Design your own protocol